Student Interactions with Science, Technology, Engineering, and Mathematics (SISTEM)

 A: STEM is an acronym that stands for Science, Technology, Engineering and Mathematics.

 Q: Is there a fee in order to participate in the SISTEM program?

 A: No, there is no fee.
-This program is funded by an ESPCoR grant from the National Science Foundation.
+The program is funded by Mission Support Test Services, the UNLV College of Engineering, and the National Science Foundation.

 Q: Can I put my participation with the SISTEM program on my academic resume?

 Q: Am I required to attend each of the sessions of the SISTEM program?

 A: Students must attend all 5 sessions to receive the Certification of Completion.